joshbegley/nyt-latest/README.md

 `Ron DeSantis and the Jan.
 6 committee are exposing the limits of his grievance strategy.`\
 https://nytimes.com/2022/07/23/opinion/trump-desantis-jan-6.html?searchResultPosition=5

-**Austrian Conductor Dies After Collapsing Onstage in Munich**\
+**Conductor Dies After Collapsing Mid-Performance in Munich**\
-`Stefan Soltesz was in the middle of a performance of Richard Strauss’s “The Silent Woman” when he fell from his podium shortly before the end of the first act.`\
+`Stefan Soltesz was in the middle of Richard Strauss’s “The Silent Woman” when he fell from his podium shortly before the end of the first act.`\
 https://nytimes.com/2022/07/23/arts/music/stefan-soltesz-conductor-dies-onstage.html?searchResultPosition=6

 **Utah University Admits ‘Shortcomings’ in Handling Domestic Abuse Case**\